5 things to give your partner financial security

 The government gives married couples some income tax relief through the Marriage Tax Allowance.
 If one of you earns less than the current personal allowance – the amount you can earn without paying any tax – you can transfer some of that tax-free allowance to the other.
 That allows the pair to save up to £238 on their joint tax bill for the year.
 Although this is called the Marriage Tax Allowance, you can also claim it if you’re in a civil partnership – but not if you’re just living together 3.

 Since April 2016, all basic-rate taxpayers have been able to earn up to £1,000 in interest on savings – this is called the Personal Savings Allowance (PSA).
 If you think you may go over this amount and your partner won’t, consider putting some savings in your partner’s name.
 If you hold a joint account, it’s assumed that the interest earned on it is split 50/50 4.

 5. Think about life insurance

 It’s not nice to think about, but what would happen to your dependants if something were to happen to either you or your partner?
 This is important if you have a mortgage, and even more so if you have children 5.

 Although it might not be fun, making sure your partner has a financially secure future is one of the most loving things you can do for them.
-If you’re thinking about taking your relationship to the next level (we’re talking shared bank accounts) read our article on the trend for separate finances in couples, and don’t miss our feature on how real couples split the finances in their relationships.
+If you’re thinking about taking your relationship to the next level (we’re talking shared bank accounts) read our articles on how to combine finances as a couple and how to have a stress-free and fair divorce or separation.